Neural Collapse in Multi-label Learning with Pick-all-label Loss

-\paragraph{Our contributions.} For the \MLab~setting, we establish theoretically a form of a generalized NC phenomenon, hereinafter referred to as \emph{multi-label neural collapse} (\MLab~NC), under the unconstrained feature model.
-Empirically, we demonstrate the prevalence of \MLab~NC in training deep neural networks for rea- world \MLab learning problems.
-Specifically, our contributions can be highlighted as follows. \begin{itemize}[leftmargin=*] \item \textbf{Multi-label neural collapse phenomenon.} We show that the last-layer features and classifier learned via overparameterized deep networks exhibit a more general version of NC which we term it as \emph{multi-label neural collapse} (\MLab~NC).
-In particular, while the features associated with labels of Multiplicity-$1$ are still forming the Simplex ETF and collapse to the classifier upon some scaling, the \emph{high-order} Multiplicity features are \emph{tag-wise average} of their associated features in Multiplicity-$1$ upon some re-scaling.
-We call the new structure \emph{multi-label ETF}, and we demonstrate its prevalence on training practical neural networks for \MLab.
-Moreover, theoretically, we show that the multi-label ETF only requires balanced training samples in each class within \emph{the same} multiplicity, and \emph{allows class imbalanced-ness} across different multiplicities.
-Furthermore, we empirically show that \MLab~NC happens even when only multiplicity-1 data are balanced (see \Cref{fig:NC_High_imba_c10_Mnist} for an illustration).
+We demonstrate a general version of the NC phenomenon in \MLab, and our study provides new insights into prediction and training for the \MLab~problem.
+Specifically, our contributions can be highlighted as follows.

-\item \textbf{Global optimality and benign landscapes.} Theoretically, we show that the \MLab~NC phenomenon can be justified based on the unconstrained feature model, where the last-layer features are treated as unconstrained optimization variables \cite{zhu2021geometric}.
-Under such an assumption, we study the global optimality of a commonly used pick-all-label loss for \MLab, showing that all global solutions exhibit the properties of \MLab~NC.
-We also prove that the optimization landscape has benign strict saddle properties so that global solutions can be efficiently achieved.
+\begin{itemize}[leftmargin=*] \item \textbf{Multi-label neural collapse phenomenon.} We show that the last-layer features and classifier learned via overparameterized deep networks exhibit a more general version of NC which we term it as \emph{multi-label neural collapse} (\MLab~NC).
+Specifically, while features linked to single-label instances retain a Simplex ETF configuration and undergo collapse, the more complex features with higher label counts intriguingly represent a scaled "tag-wise average" of their single-label counterparts; see the bottom row of \Cref{fig:multi-label-illustration} for an illustration.
+This new pattern, referred to as \emph{multi-label ETF}, is consistently observed in the training of practical neural networks for \MLab~tasks. \item \textbf{Global optimality of \MLab~NC.} Theoretically, we study the global optimality of \MLab~NC based upon a commonly used pick-all-label loss for \MLab~learning.
+By treating the last-layer feature as free optimization variables \cite{fang2021exploring,zhu2021geometric}, we show that all global solutions exhibit the properties of \MLab~NC with benign global landscape.
+Moreover, we show that multi-label ETF only requires balanced training samples in each class within \emph{the same} multiplicity, and \emph{allows class imbalanced-ness} across different multiplicities.\footnote{We also empirically demonstrate that \MLab~NC occurs even when only multiplicity-1 data are balanced (see \Cref{fig:NC_High_imba_c10_Mnist} for an illustration).} \item \textbf{\MLab~NC guided prediction and training.} In practice, we show that our findings lead to improved prediction and training for \MLab~learning.
+For prediction, we propose a new one-nearest-neighbor (ONN) approach: for the given test sample, we assign its label to the tag of the nearest neighboring multi-label ETF in the feature space.
+Compared to the classical one-vs-all (OvA) approach for \MLab~learning, ONN is much more efficient with higher test accuracy.
+For training, by fixing the last later to be ETF and reducing the feature dimension, our experimental results demonstrate that we can sufficiently reduce parameters without compromising overall performance. \end{itemize}